NGEET/fates-tutorial/docs/source/docker_introduction.md

     ✔ elmdata 3 layers [⣿⣿⣿]      0B/0B      Pulled                                                                   1.7s
     ✔ sitedata 3 layers [⣿⣿⣿]      0B/0B      Pulled                                                                  3.3s
     ```
-    Here docker is downloading, or "pulling", the necessary images from DockerHub to run the terminals.
-You can see that the `landmodel` image, which is the largest docker image as it contains the host land model for running fates, takes the most amount of time.
+    Here docker is downloading, or "pulling", the necessary images from DockerHub to run the containers.
 Upon successfully pulling the images, the containers will start running:
     ```
    [+] Running 4/9
     ⠦ Network fates-tutorial_default         Created                                                                  3.6s